uvarc/rc-website/content/userinfo/rivanna/slurm.md

 The second argument to `gres` can be `k80`, `p100`, or `v100` for the different GPU architectures.
 The third argument to `gres` specifies the number of devices to be requested.
 If unspecified, the job will run on the first available GPU node with a single GPU device regardless of architecture.

 # CPU and Memory Usage
 The `seff` command reports the CPU and memory usage of a SLURM job.
 This is very useful to determine if you used all cores effectively and if enough memory was allocated to the job.

+Please use this for _completed_ jobs - efficiency statistics may be misleading for _running_ jobs.

 ```
 $ seff <jobid>
 Job ID: <jobid>